PCR plastic packaging is essential today due to the escalating plastic pollution crisis and its severe environmental impacts.

 PCR plastic is made from waste plastic materials that have been discarded by consumers.
 It typically comes from plastic bottles, plastic wraps, and other discarded plastic items.
 After being collected, cleaned, and processed, it is transformed into usable plastic resin for manufacturing new plastic products.

-Waste plastic materials can be water bottles, household product containers, post-industrial waste, soft drink bottles, plastic wraps and many more.
+Waste plastic materials can be water bottles, household product containers, soft drink bottles, plastic wraps and many more.

 These materials are commonly found every day in our modern life and contribute significant plastic pollution.